About the HPV vaccine

 Changes to the HPV vaccination programme

-Since 2008, the HPV vaccine has been offered to all 12-13 year old girls in school years 9 and 10.
-From September 2019 the vaccine will also be offered to boys in the same way.
+Since 2008, the HPV vaccine has been offered to all 12-13 year old girls in school year 9.
+From September 2019 the vaccine will also be offered to boys in school year 9.

 This is because the evidence is clear that the HPV vaccine helps protect both boys and girls from HPV-related cancers.